John Rhodes (Canadian politician): Tributes

 Upon learning of his death, both opposition leaders in the Ontario legislature lauded Rhodes for his character and service.
 Liberal leader Stuart Smith called Rhodes "one of the ablest and warmly human members of the provincial legislature".
 New Democrat leader Michael Cassidy said, he was an "engaging fellow who played the political game with an enormous amount of gusto.
 He enjoyed respect from all sides of the house."

 Sault Ste.
 Marie mayor Nick Trbovich, who had served with him on council said "I admired his work not only as a member of the provincial government and cabinet, but for the efforts he has placed in working for the municipality...He was very dedicated not only to serving his people but to his family."

 Long-serving council member Tom Angus said "There's no way to sum up what the loss of John Rhodes is going to mean.
 He did a great deal for the city, as well as the province.
 He was a great friend."

-A Sault Star editorial marked his passing saying "There are times when death brings glib and meaningless tributes which are offered as part of the ceremony surrounding the death of a public figure.
-But the tributes offered John Rhodes are heartfelt, provoked by a sincere feeling of loss and distress that a friend has left us.
-Perhaps the tragedy of his passing carries with it a tinge of regret that many of us may not have told John during his lifetime how much we liked and appreciated him."

 Speaking at his funeral service, Premier Davis said "John Rhodes was a big man.
 He could lead when others were afraid.
 He could laugh when others despaired and he could humanize the most stuffy and remote.
 John was a man of great patience when it came to helping people.
 But he was also a man of great impatience when up against the system, the jargon and the programs that stood between him and the ordinary people to whom he devoted his life serving."

 Sault Ste.
 Marie's John Rhodes Community Centre is named for him.